arturomoncadatorres/lego-mindstorms/original/README.md

   <img width="50%" src="./multimedia/mindstorms_51515_box.jpg">
 </p>

-While the rest of this repository is focused on the latter, there is a chance that the models that you will find here use pieces from these sets as well.
+While the rest of this repository is focused on the last set, there is a chance that the models that you will find here use pieces from these other sets as well.
 Don't worry: at the end of the instructions of each model, you will find the bill of materials.
 This should allow you to get the missing pieces separately (for which I recommend [Bricklink](https://www.bricklink.com/v2/main.page), although there are many other marketplaces where you can probably get them as well).

+If any project uses pieces from any other set, it will be mentioned explicitly in its description.

 ## The Storage
 WIP